 AAA Editor Notes

-Bolduc House is at 125 S. Main St. The museum incorporates three historic houses, the Bolduc House (circa 1792), the Bolduc-LeMeilleur House (circa 1815), and the Linden House (circa 1820).
-The Bolduc House, built by Louis Bolduc, is an authentically restored French Colonial house.
-Visitors can see where the family would have gathered for meals, hosted balls and learned the news that Louis XVI had been beheaded.
+Bolduc House is at 125 S. Main St. The complex consists of three historic houses: the Bolduc House (circa 1792), the Bolduc-LeMeilleur House (circa 1815) and the Linden House (circa 1820).
+The Bolduc House, built by well-to-do French-Canadian merchant and trader Louis Bolduc, is restored in authentic French Colonial style.
+Visitors can see where the Bolduc family gathered for meals, hosted balls and learned the news that Louis XVI had been beheaded.

-The Bolduc-LeMeilleur House was built by Bolduc's granddaughter and her husband and is an example of French and American influences on local architecture.
-In addition to the fine examples of early Federal furniture, there is the Hands-On History Room for children and an art gallery.
-The Linden House also features art displays.
+The Bolduc-LeMeilleur House, originally occupied by Bolduc's granddaughter and her husband, is an example of local architecture that incorporated French influences.
+Furnished in period, it contains a Hands-On History Room for children and an art gallery.
+The Linden House also features displays of art.